 Join the Lectures in Catholic Experience for the next presentation in the 2021-2022 Fog and Light series, on Friday, March 25, 2022 at 7:30 p.m.
 Professor of Religious Studies at St. Jerome's University and Chair of the Department of Religious Studies at the University of Waterloo, David Seljak, PhD will speak on the topic "Religion and Nationalism Refuse to Die.
 So now what?"
-The event is scheduled to be our first on campus lecture since 2020, taking place in the Vanstone Lecture Hall, with live streamed video available.
+The event was originally scheduled to take place on campus, but has moved to an online format due to unexpected circumstances.

 About the Lecture